Long Plane Trees: Convex and flat convex point sets

 \subsection{Convex sets and caterpillars}

-We say that a tree $C$ is a \textit{caterpillar} if it contains a path $P$ such that each node $v\in C$ not lying on $P$ is adjacent to a node on $P$.
+A tree $C$ is called \emph{caterpillar} if it contains a path $P$ such that every node in $C \setminus P$ is adjacent to a node on $P$.
 Equivalently, a tree is a caterpillar if its edges can be listed in such an order that every two consecutive edges in the list share an endpoint.

 Throughout this section we consider trees that span a given convex point set $\pe$.
 We say that (a drawing of) such a tree $T$ is a \textit{zigzagging caterpillar} if $T$ is a caterpillar and the dual graph $T^\star$ of $T$ is a path.
 Here a \textit{dual graph} $T^\star$ is defined as follows: Let $C$ be a smooth closed curve passing through all points of $\pe$.
 The curve bounds a convex region and the $n-1$ edges of $T$ split that region into $n$ subregions.
 The graph $T^\star$ has a node for each such subregion and two nodes are connected if their subregions share an edge of $T$ (see~\cref{fig:zigzag}).